dlr-gtlab/gtlab-core/docs/user/scripting/04_scripting-reference.rst

    .. py:method:: findGtProperties() -> list[GtAbstractProperty]

       Returns all child / sub properties of the property.

+      :returns: A list of all child / sub properties.
+      :rtype: list[GtAbstractProperty]

    .. py:method:: findGtProperty(id: str) -> GtAbstractProperty

       Returns the child property matching id.
 Returns ``None``, if not found.

       :note: The actual id might differ from the displayed property name!

       :param id: The property id to search for.
       :type id: str
+      :returns: The matching child property, or ``None`` if not found.
+      :rtype: GtAbstractProperty or None

    .. py:method:: propertyValue(id: str)

       Returns the value of the sub-property with given ``id``.

       :raises: ``RuntimeError``, if the property does not exist.

       :param id: The property id to search for.
       :type id: str
       :returns: The value of the property.
 The return type depends on the property.

    .. py:method:: setPropertyValue(id: str, value)

       Sets the value of the sub-property with given ``id``.

       :raises: ``RuntimeError``, if the property does not exist.

       :param id: The property id to search for.
       :type id: str
       :param value: The value to set.

    .. py:method:: isActive() -> bool

       Returns, whether the property is active.

+      :returns: True if the property is active, False otherwise.
+      :rtype: bool

    .. py:method:: setActive(val: bool)

       Sets the property active / inactive.

+      :param val: True to set the property active, False to set it inactive.
+      :type val: bool

    .. py:method:: isOptional() -> bool

       Returns, whether the property is optional.

+      :returns: True if the property is optional, False otherwise.
+      :rtype: bool

    .. py:method:: setOptional(val: bool)

       Sets the property optional / required.

+      :param val: True to set the property optional, False to set it required.
+      :type val: bool

 .. py:class:: GtProject(GtObject)